pulumi/pulumi-hugo/themes/default/content/challenge/startup-in-a-box.md

     });

     // You also need to register all the expected outputs for this
-    // component resource that will get returned by default. this.registerOutputs({
+    // component resource that will get returned by default this.registerOutputs({
       bucketName: this.bucket.id,
       cdnUrl: this.cloudfrontDistribution.domainName,